 PIA serves 38 domestic airports with scheduled connections, including multiple daily flights between major cities of Karachi, Quetta, Multan, Lahore, Islamabad and Peshawar.
 Two private airlines, Aero Asia and Bhoja Air, also serve Karachi, Lahore, Faisalabad and Islamabad.
-PIA has daily flights linking the Northern tourist towns of Gilgit, Skardu and Saidu Sharif with Islamabad, as well as Chitral with Peshawar.
+PIA has daily flights linking the northern tourist towns of Gilgit, Skardu and Saidu Sharif with Islamabad, as well as Chitral with Peshawar.
 All flights to the northern region are subject to good weather.

 Pakistan has an extensive network of roads and highways, linking every big and small town.
-There are several highways like Grand Trunk Road between Lahore and Peshawar, Super Highway and National Highway linking Karachi with interior of Sindh and Punjab, Indus Highway linking Peshawar with the Southern Punjab, RCD Highway linking Karachi with Quetta and on to Taftan (Pak-Iran border) and the Karakoram Highway joining Islamabad with Kashgar (China) through Abbottabad, Gilgit Hunza and Khunjrab Pass.
+There are several highways like Grand Trunk Road between Lahore and Peshawar, Super Highway and National Highway linking Karachi with interior of Sindh and Punjab, Indus Highway linking Peshawar with the Southern Punjab, RCD Highway linking Karachi with Quetta and on to Taftan (Pak-Iran border) and the Karakoram Highway joining Islamabad with Kashgar (China) through Abbottabad, Gilgit, Hunza and Khunjerab Pass.
 A land mark has been achieved with the completion of Lahore – Islamabad motorway (M2) and Faisalabad – Pindi Bhatian Motorway (M3), which have opened some of the remote areas of Pakistan for visitors.
-Another project of Motorway i.e. Islamabad-Peshawar (M1) has been completed.
+Another project of motorway i.e. Islamabad-Peshawar (M1) has been completed.

 You will find all types of public transport in Pakistan.
-Taxis, auto rickshaws, vans, tongas (horse & carriage) and mini-buses are used for traveling within the city/town/village limits, whereas air-conditioned, non air-conditioned and deluxe type of buses, vans and coaches regularly ply between major cities and tourists destinations.
+Taxis, auto rickshaws, vans, tongas (horse & carriage) and mini-buses are used for travelling within the city/town/village limits, whereas air-conditioned, non air-conditioned and deluxe type of buses, vans and coaches regularly ply between major cities and tourists destinations.

 Pakistan has over 12,700 kms of railways, including 8,500 kms inherited from the British.
-Main lines runs from Karachi to Peshawar connecting important tourist places like Moenjodaro, Sukkur, Bahawalpur, Multan, Lahore, Rawalpindi/Islamabad, Taxila and Peshawar.
+Main lines run from Karachi to Peshawar connecting important tourist places like Moenjodaro, Sukkur, Bahawalpur, Multan, Lahore, Rawalpindi/Islamabad, Taxila and Peshawar.
 Another main line links Quetta with the rest of the country.
-There are several daily trains running on these lines, however, the faster trains like Shalimar Express and Railcar have more comfortable air-conditioned compartments for travelers.
+There are several daily trains running on these lines, however, the faster trains like Shalimar Express and Railcar have more comfortable air-conditioned compartments for travellers.